 Homes for 6,300 Families – and Yours Could Be One of Them!

-New homebuilding is well underway throughout the village.
-Sale of new homes and homesites is also underway in the gated community of Carlton Woods Creekside, home of a Tom Fazio Championship Golf Course.
+New homes are available in several neighborhoods in the village including the gated community of Carlton Woods Creekside, home of a Tom Fazio Championship Golf Course.

 Lakes & Parklands to Discover